-Today's Easter brunch recipe for Shredded Potato Nests with Spicy Aioli was developed as part of a social shopper amplification for Collective Bias and its advertiser.
-I'm a member of the Collective Bias community and I was compensated for my work, but all thoughts and opinions in this post are my own.
+These Hash Brown Potatoes Bird Nests were developed as part of a social shopper amplification for Collective Bias and its advertiser.
+I’m a member of the Collective Bias community and I was compensated for my work, but all thoughts and opinions in this post are my own.

-Picture bundles of parslied shredded potatoes, diced ham, seasonings, and cheese, baked up until golden brown, then picture popping them into your mouth with a bit of spicy aioli.
-Fabulous, right?!
-These shredded potato nests are creamy, spicy, crunchy, and delicious, and they can be served up as an appetizer or a side dish at your next brunch.
-Come on in to my virtual kitchen and I'll show you how quick, easy, and fun these are to make!
+These easy cheesy hash brown potatoes bird nests are creamy, spicy, crunchy, and delicious, and they can be served up as an appetizer or a side dish at your Spring party or Easter Brunch.
+Come into the virtual kitchen and I’ll show you how quick, easy, and fun these are to make!

-With a recipe this perfect to serve for brunch, do we really need a lamb roast anyway?
-Being the potato lovers that we are, and with the little bits of ham for protein, these adorable and delicious shredded potato nests will be the star of the show!
+With a recipe this perfect to serve for brunch, do we really need anything else?
+Well, yes.
+But these cheesy hash brown potatoes with ham just might be the star of the show!

 So tell me…What’s YOUR favorite thing to eat for brunch?